 - Add the garlic and thyme and cook for a few more minutes, or until the garlic is becoming fragrant.

-- Add the tomatoes, stock, salt, and Parmesan rind, and bring the pot to a boil.
+- Add the tomatoes, beans, stock, salt, lemon juice, and Parmesan rind, and bring the pot to a boil.
 Lower the heat to a simmer and cook uncovered for about 30 minutes or until the vegetables are tender.

-- Add the beans and and spinach and cook for another 5 minutes or until the spinach is wilted.
+- Add the spinach and cook for another 5 minutes or until the spinach is wilted.

 - Optionally, serve with a tablespoon or so of shredded Parmesan.

-- Store in the refrigerator for a few days or freeze for a few months.
+- Store leftovers in the refrigerator for a few days or freeze for a few months.